Adverse Effects of Multitasking and Merge Bias on Projects

 The conclusion from the above is pretty intuitive and straightforward, yet it points out a specific area of attention.

-Multitasking is the hot topic of today's business environment, as we're living it.
-You can find thousands of explanations for why multitasking is harmful to you and many more reasons why it's not.
+Multitasking is a hot topic in today's business environment.
+There are thousands of explanations for why multitasking is harmful and many more reasons why it's not.

 However, the true center of attention should be the merge bias.